Jennie518/Jennie518.github.io/_pages/about.md

     <p>☎️ 801-635-9932</p>
     <p>🏫 University of Utah</p>
     <p>📍 Salt Lake City, State 84108</p>
-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
- I am a master of Software Development Student at University of Utah.
-I will graduate at December 2024, and am actively looking for Software Engineer internship for summer 2024.
+I'm in the groove with software development at the University of Utah and set to graduate in December 2024.
+I'm on the hunt for a full-stack development or cybersecurity internship and stoked to dive into the tech world headfirst.

+With a B.S. in Biological Science, which have granted me a unique lens to view and understand the world, enriching my approach to tech solutions.

+A bit more about me:

+🎯 I'm a goal-driven person (MBTI:ISTP)

+🍳 I like Asian food and creating new recipes

+📸 Photography: I like portrait photography and nature scenery

+📚 The Courage to Be Disliked

+📺 Friends

+🎶Coldplay, Taylor Swift

+🎬 Soul, Little Woman

+🤝 Let's connect and make tech even more awesome!

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.